 “Here I heard myself apostrophized as a ‘hard little thing’; and it was added ‘any other woman would have been melted to marrow hearing such stanzas crooned in her praise.’

-If you’re tempted to roll your eyes right now, stop and think about it: this was a really scathing commentary on class and gender roles back in the day.
-Of course it wasn’t perfect – Jane doesn’t exactly call Rochester out on his treatment of his “savage Creole” wife that he hid in the attic, and there’s a few moments of superiority and white-saviourism – but it’s hardly fair to put a 21st century head on Charlotte Brontë’s shoulders.
+If you’re tempted to roll your eyes, stop and think about it: this was a really scathing commentary on class and gender roles back in the day.
+Of course it wasn’t perfect – Jane doesn’t exactly call Rochester out on his treatment of his “savage Creole” wife that he hid in the attic, and there’s more than a few moments of superiority and white-saviourism – but it’s hardly fair to put a 21st century head on Charlotte Brontë’s shoulders.
 As it stands, in her own context, she was a true radical.

 And lest this talk of radical feminism scare you off, you should know that Jane Eyre is still fucking hilarious.
 You wouldn’t call it a “comedy” per se, but I literally laughed out loud countless times.
 Jane is so witty and dry and clever – maybe a touch too earnest and self-deprecating at times, but it’s endearing.
 Shit like this had me in hysterics: